aws/aws-cdk/packages/aws-cdk-lib/aws-appsync/README.md

 ## Merged APIs Across Different Stacks

 The SourceApiAssociation construct allows you to define a SourceApiAssociation to a Merged API in a different stack or account.
-This allows a SourceAPI owner the ability to associate it to an existing Merged API itself.
+This allows a source API owner the ability to associate it to an existing Merged API itself.

 ```ts
 const sourceApi = new appsync.GraphqlApi(this, 'FirstSourceAPI', {